MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *pProp*
+*pProp*<br/>
- Pointer to a property.
+[in] Pointer to a property.

- [in] *bRedraw*
+*bRedraw*<br/>
- TRUE to redraw the property immediately; otherwise, FALSE.
+[in] TRUE to redraw the property immediately; otherwise, FALSE.
 The default value is TRUE.

- [in] *bAdjustLayout*
+*bAdjustLayout*<br/>
- TRUE to recalculate how to draw the text and value of the property, and then draw the property; FALSE to use existing calculations to draw the property.
+[in] TRUE to recalculate how to draw the text and value of the property, and then draw the property; FALSE to use existing calculations to draw the property.
 The default value is TRUE.

 ### Return Value
  If this method succeeds, the zero-based index of the position in the property grid control where the property is added; otherwise, -1.